12 Things to Do in Valparaíso, Chile: The Colorful Coastal City

 With so many epic landscapes to explore in Chile - from the wild and glacial Patagonia to the arid Atacama desert, and the lush Central Valley vineyards in between, we never even considered that Valparaiso might end up being one of our favorite stops.
 It's just a short one hour drive from Santiago to Valparaiso, yet the atmosphere of this port city is laid back.
 Compared to Santiago, Valparaiso is a coastal city, and the culture here is influenced by the sea.
 Perhaps because of that, everything seems more vibrant here - the colorful neighborhood barrios, the food, the people.
 You too may be surprised how much you like it.

 Spend a few days here, and rent a car - with a car, you'll have even more options to explore the coast north and south of Valparaiso.
 But if you're only in the city, here are our recommendations for 12 things to do in Valparaiso, whether you have one day or a whole week to explore.

 1. Take a Free Walking Tour

-You'll be doing a lot of walking here, but consider taking one these organized walking tours by Free Tour Valparaiso.
+You'll be doing a lot of walking here, but consider taking an organized walking tour.
 You'll get an in-depth tour by a local guide - people who are so passionate about their city, they do the tours for free!
 That's right, they're FREE, and the hidden gems they pass on are priceless.
 If you love it, please tip generously!

 2. Visit Polanco